Metaswitch/chronos/doc/gr.md

 ### Site removal

 The next time a timer is modified by the client, or the timer pops, its site list is edited to remove the site.
-This reduces the delay for any sites that where after the removed site in the site list.
+This reduces the delay for any sites that were after the removed site in the site list.

 The removed site is never included on any new timers.